-Fixed versus adjustable rate loans
+Differences between fixed and adjustable rate loans

-With a fixed-rate loan, your payment never changes for the life of your mortgage.
-Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
-For the most part payment amounts for your fixed-rate loan will be very stable.
+A fixed-rate loan features the same payment for the entire duration of your mortgage.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+For the most part payments on your fixed-rate mortgage will increase very little.